ksylvan/remote-coding/README.md

 INFO [frontend::initialize] [2022-10-04:19:21:26 TabNine INFO] Hub site is: http://127.0.0.1:5555/sec-qtjxyzqkrorcgtlai
 ```

-Now, browse to the hub site (it will look like the above example), and click on the "Sign in" button.
-After that,
+Now, browse to the hub site in another browser window using this URL:
+<http://localhost:5555/welcome?tabnineUrl=%2Fsec-qtjxyzqkrorcgtlai> (copy and paste the API string from the log)
-your TabNine session will be logged in automatically when you load VSCode Web.
+and now click on the "Sign in" button.
+After that, your TabNine session will be logged in automatically when
+you load VSCode Web.

 ## References